Splendrillia armata

 Splendrillia armata is a species of sea snail, a marine gastropod mollusk in the family Drilliidae.
+This species was first described by Baden Powell (malacologist) in 1942 as a fossil from middle Pliocene sediments near Hurunui River.

+Description

+The height of the shell of the holotype is 14.75 mm; its diameter is 6 mm.

 Distribution

 This marine species is endemic to New Zealand and occurs off North Island.